MediaBrowser/plugin.video.emby/README.md

 # PlexKodiConnect (PKC)
 **Combine the best frontend media player Kodi with the best multimedia backend server Plex**

-PKC combines the best of Kodi - ultra smooth navigation, beautiful and highly customizable user interfaces and playback of any file under the sun, and the Plex Media Server to manage all your media without lifting a finger.
+PKC combines the best of Kodi - ultra smooth navigation, beautiful and highly customizable user interfaces and playback of any file under the sun - and the Plex Media Server.

 Have a look at [some screenshots](https://github.com/croneter/PlexKodiConnect/wiki/Some-PKC-Screenshots) to see what's possible.

 ### Warning
+Use at your own risk!
 This plugin assumes that you manage all your videos with Plex (and none with Kodi).
-You might lose data already stored in the Kodi video and music databases (as this plugin directly changes them).
-Use at your own risk!
+You might lose data already stored in the Kodi video and music databases as this plugin directly changes them.
+Don't worry if you want Plex to manage all your media (like you should ;-)).

 ### Download and Installation
 [ ![Download](https://api.bintray.com/packages/croneter/PlexKodiConnect/PlexKodiConnect/images/download.svg) ](https://dl.bintray.com/croneter/PlexKodiConnect/bin/repository.plexkodiconnect/repository.plexkodiconnect-1.0.0.zip)

-The easiest way to install PKC is via our PlexKodiConnect Kodi repository (we cannot use the official Kodi repository as PKC messes with Kodi's databases).
+Install PKC via the PlexKodiConnect Kodi repository (we cannot use the official Kodi repository as PKC messes with Kodi's databases).
 See the [installation guideline on how to do this](https://github.com/croneter/PlexKodiConnect/wiki/Installation).

 **Possibly UNSTABLE BETA version:** [ ![Download](https://api.bintray.com/packages/croneter/PlexKodiConnect_BETA/PlexKodiConnect_BETA/images/download.svg) ](https://dl.bintray.com/croneter/PlexKodiConnect_BETA/bin-BETA/repository.plexkodiconnectbeta/repository.plexkodiconnectbeta-1.0.0.zip)